Blog

 The insurance company typically has 30 days to respond, though they often take longer.
 What follows is a back-and-forth negotiation process.
 The insurer may accept your demand, make a counteroffer, or deny your claim entirely.
 Many cases settle during this phase without ever filing a lawsuit.

-Phase 4: Filing a Lawsuit (If Negotiations Fail)
+Step 4: Filing a Lawsuit When Negotiations Stall

 If the insurance company refuses to offer fair compensation, your attorney will file a personal injury lawsuit in Florida court.
 Filing the complaint itself is quick (often completed in a single day), but it triggers a longer legal process.
 The defendant has 20 days after being served to file a response with the court.